 Tenants are legally required to give us 28-days' notice that they are intending to end their tenancy.
 Our void management process commences as soon as we get notice of a vacant property and receive a written tenancy termination.
+Once notice has been received, a Tenant Responsibilities letter will be issued which outlines what responsibilities the tenant has during the void process.

-At that point we will arrange to carry out a pre-termination inspection of the property.
+At that point we will arrange to carry out a pre-termination inspection of the property within 10 working days of receipt of notice.
 The pre-termination inspection allows us to inspect the condition of the property as well as provide advice to the outgoing tenant.
 This will include confirming when keys are to be handed in, requirements in relation to housing clearance, arrangements for meter readings, identification of any outstanding rent and any rechargeable repairs.
+The pre-termination inspection will be carried out by a Housing Officer and the findings of the inspection will be recorded on the Pre-Termination Home Visit Survey Form.
+More detailed information on how to carry out the pre-termination inspection, including a copy of the pre-termination inspection checklist can be found in the associated Void Property Procedure document.